espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Soulforger Dedication.md

 **Planar Pain** (evocation) Weapon only.
 When you manifest the essence form, choose one damage type: acid, cold, electricity, fire, sonic, spirit, vitality, or void.
 Attacks with the weapon deal this type of damage instead of their physical damage with a +2 status bonus to the damage. _Corruption Flaw_ When you deal damage with a weapon or unarmed attack, you take 2 damage of the last type you chose for planar pain, even if the damage type normally wouldn't harm you, such as spirit damage if you aren't evil.

 **Pull of Stasis** (transmutation) Weapon only.
 Any time you hit with the soulforged weapon, the target takes a -10-foot penalty to its Speeds for 1 round.
-On a critical hit, the creature is [[Immobilized]] for 1 round instead. _Corruption Flaw_ You take a -10-foot penalty to all your Speeds.
+On a critical hit, the creature is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Immobilized]] for 1 round instead. _Corruption Flaw_ You take a -10-foot penalty to all your Speeds.

 **Reflecting Spirit** Armor or shield only.
 You gain a +2 status bonus to AC against physical ranged attacks.
 If an enemy's physical ranged attack misses you, you can use your reaction to immediately attempt a ranged Strike against the attacker using the projectile that missed. _Corruption Flaw_ You have weakness 5 to physical ranged attacks.